 Today alone, 138 people in the U.S. will die from a traumatic brain injury.

-The Law Offices of Jeffrey S. Glassman, LLC, takes Boston brain injury cases very seriously because we know these losses are devastating.
+Jeffrey Glassman Injury Lawyers, takes Boston brain injury cases very seriously because we know these losses are devastating.
 We also know these types of cases, though common, are too often misunderstood.

 For example, previous schools of thought were that could not have suffered a serious brain injury if he or she did not lose consciousness or if the CT Scan or MRI returned normal results.
 We know now that’s not true.
 However, objectifying the brain injury for purposes of collecting compensation is critical.